 This Rice With Bacon and Onions is a true comfort meal because anything bacon is always good!
 This rice is fluffy and delicious, made with the flavor of bacon fat and sauteed onions.
 A versatile meal that you can serve as your main dish or a side.

 When I want to make great rice with minimal effort that is not stovetop white rice, this is the rice I make.
-This rice is similar to my one-pot rib rice where the meat is cooked in the rice.
+This rice is similar to my one-pot rib rice or Puerto Rican spam rice, where the meat is cooked in the rice.

-This is a recipe that can be served as a main meal just with a green salad on the side or it can be a side to delicious fried Chinese wings or a Peruvian roast chicken.
+This is a recipe that can be served as a main meal with just a green salad on the side.
+Or it can be a side to delicious fried Chinese wings, a Peruvian roast chicken, or Puerto Rican style chicken fricase.

 Recipe Ingredients